Hadley, Pennsylvania: History

 The Hadley post office was established in May 1868, with David Pattison as postmaster.
 Several years later, the town was platted.
 A barrel factory was established in 1868, and became an important early industry.
 Hadley Presbyterian Church was organized in 1875; its building was dedicated the following year.
 A Methodist church was organized in 1882; its congregation erected a place of worship in 1884.

-David Luse Hadley (b.
-Dec.
-9, 1806 - d.
-Dec.
-2, 1884 age 77 yrs.)

-Trivia

-Captain John H. Miller, Tom Hanks's character in Saving Private Ryan, was from this town.